flathub-infra/flatpak-external-data-checker/README.md

 project by Fedora.
 It supports multiple backends for retrieving version information from different services, including GitHub, GitLab, Sourceforge, etc.
-To use the **AnityaChecker**, specify numeric project ID on release-monitoring.org and add a template for source download URL:
+To use the **AnityaChecker**, specify numeric project ID on release-monitoring.org and add a template for source download URL.
+This checker supports the same placeholders as the **HTMLChecker**:

 ```json
 "x-checker-data": {